eturea/Receipts-for-YNAB-site/index.md

 ## About eTurea

-**YNAB Receipts** is developed by **eTurea**, an independent software developer passionate about building privacy-first productivity tools.
+**Receipts for YNAB** is developed by **eTurea**, an independent software developer passionate about building privacy-first productivity tools.

 Our mission is to create apps that:
 - Respect user privacy